 Do candidates have to do the practice expedition for their Bronze Award?

-In 2018 the 20 conditions for the Bronze Award were changed, and it is now not a stipulation that a practice expedition be undertaken in order to achieve the Award.
+In 2018 the Expedition Requirements the Bronze Award were changed, and it is now not a stipulation that a practice expedition be undertaken in order to achieve the Award.
 However at Premier Expeditions we firmly believe that to get the most from the Award, and to be best prepared for that all-important qualifying expedition, a practice expedition should be completed.
 Therefore all Premier Expeditions Bronze Award expedition programmes include a full two-day practice expedition.

 Can mobile phones be taken on expeditions?